Bernard Evans (architect): Architect

 Returning to civilian life, Evans formed Bernard Evans & Associates, a firm which was responsible for some of the most prominent apartment and office buildings of the 1950s and 60s.

-He continued his involvement in large apartment blocks as the architect for Sheridan Close in St Kilda road, built 1951–53, the largest company title `own-your-own’ flat development in Melbourne at the time.
-It was designed in a style described as a hybrid of Regency and Art Deco, and was followed in 1953-4 by Elizabeth Court, another own-your-own development in nearby Queen Road in a restrained Georgian style.
+He continued his involvement in the design and development of large apartment blocks, and Greyfriars, a set of linked plain modernist cream-brick blocks of one and two bed flats around gardens and a large courtyard at 53 Balaclava Road, North Caulfield, was an early notable example.
+Built in 1949-51, Evans was architect as well as a director of the company, and it was touted as the first `own-your-own’ (company title) flat development in Melbourne.
+He very soon followed this with Sheridan Close in St Kilda road, built 1951–53, the largest `own-your-own’ development in Melbourne at the time, designed in a style described as a hybrid of Regency and Art Deco, and was followed in 1953–4 by Elizabeth Court, another own-your-own development in nearby Queen Road in a restrained Georgian style.

-In 1958 he won the tender from the Housing Commission of Victoria for Emerald Hill Court, South Melbourne, for low income families, the first high-rise estate to be built by the Commission.
-It included a number of low-rise blocks, and a pair of joined high-rise blocks constructed using economical slip-form construction.
+In 1958 he won the tender from the Housing Commission of Victoria for Emerald Hill Court, South Melbourne, for low income families, which included the first high-rise towers to be built by the commission.
+It also included a number of low-rise blocks, as well as a pair of joined high-rise blocks constructed using economical slip-form construction.

-Bernard Evans and Associates was also responsible for some major office buildings in the central city, all while he was a City Councillor and Lord Mayor.
+Bernard Evans and Associates was also responsible for some major office buildings in the central city, all while he was a City Councillor, and Lord Mayor.
 An early major project was Ampol House, on the corner of Elizabeth and Grattan Streets, Carlton, completed in 1958, in a style of 'twenty years previously' (which was demolished in 2011 despite being heritage listed).

-This was soon followed by his most well known, but later widely disliked, project, CRA Building at 99 Collins Street, the first truly high-rise office building to be built within the Hoddle Grid, completed in 1962.
-At 26 floors, it was 10 storeys taller than the other new office towers, and as the first tower on top of the Collins Street hill in the eastern half of the city it was a very prominent.
+This was soon followed by his most well known project, the CRA Building at 99 Collins Street, the tallest building to be built within the Hoddle Grid, completed in 1962.
+At 26 floors, it was 10 storeys taller than other new office towers, and as the first tower on top of the Collins Street hill in the eastern half of the city it was a very prominent.
 With its vertical ribbing emphasising its vertical proportions, the CRA towered over the still largely Victorian and Edwardian streetscape of the 'Paris End' of Collins Street, which it was later seen to unduly dominate, and it was not missed when it was demolished in 1988.
 Another tower that still stands by the firm is the white gridded Legal and General Assurance buildings on the corner of Collins and Queen Streets, completed in 1967.

 Smaller projects included the Golden Square car park in Lonsdale Street (1955), a 'dream home' built in 1958 in St Kilda Road that was a prize benefitting the Queen Victoria Hospital (dem), the London Assurance office built in Bourke Street (1959), an office building at 505 St Kilda Road (1960, dem), and headquarters for the Victoria Automobile Chamber of Commerce (VACC) at 464 St Kilda Road (1965).